 Every year Deb encourages Pet Memorial Sunday participants to provide photos of their pets and a written tribute of 50 words or fewer.
-This year, we decided to begin this new tradition and offer something families could visit even after Pet Memorial Sunday as a memory of the event and as a lasting tribute to their pet.
+In 2010 we decided to begin this new tradition and offer something families could visit even after Pet Memorial Sunday as a memory of the event and as a lasting tribute to their pet.

-I enjoy the event as do all of Deb’s families who participate, but we’re always trying to think of other things to offer in between.
+I enjoy the event as do all of Deb’s families who participate, but we’re always considering other things to offer in between.
 I know how much I love to revisit events and people who brought me comfort after one of my losses, and how just seeing a favorite photo can make a pet seem so close.

-I’ve been working with photo and presentation slideshows for myself and other customers, and as Pet Memorial Sunday drew near I remembered listening to the tributes from past events and looking at the photos, and just being there with everyone, I began envisioning a beautiful and reverent presentation of each family’s pet or pets and its tribute.
+After working with photo and presentation slideshows for myself and other customers, and as Pet Memorial Sunday drew near, I remembered listening to the tributes from past events and looking at the photos.
+Just being there with everyone I began envisioning a beautiful and reverent presentation of each family’s pet or pets and its tribute.
 This could be on the website, well, forever, or at least as long as the website is there.
 We’d do a new one every year, perhaps add music to make the experience feel loving and relaxing.

 I proposed it to Deb and she liked the idea too, and asked families to provide a digital image of their photo if possible.

-I had initially only visualized the photos and tributes fading into one another, a pet’s image followed by the written tribute, but the idea grew as I worked on it.
+I had initially only visualized the photos and tributes fading into one another, a pet’s image followed by the written tribute, but the idea grew as we worked on it.
 Some families didn’t provide a photo so I used images from my own stock of nature, flowers, butterflies and beautiful skies in the place of the pet’s image, somehow relating the image to something about the pet mentioned in the tribute if possible.
-Then, rather than fade out the image of the pet and run the tribute over top of it, I also chose other images of nature to use as a backdrop.
+In this version of the Scroll the pets’ photos fades back and the tribute appears on the faded image.
+Previously, I also chose other images of nature to use as a backdrop to the tribute.
 I felt having the words obscuring the pet’s image was somehow disrespectful and also distracting from the moving tributes people had written, and a lovely image of nature can only be more calming.
 I was just so excited to be able to use my images for this.
 I’m still not sure about this and I like it both ways.

-As Deb’s “publicist”, I photograph all of her major events, and the slideshow also includes parts of the introduction and closing remarks from Pet Memorial Sunday 2010 along with photos of the memory tables and the dove release as well as the exceptional sunset that day.
+As Deb’s “publicist”, I photograph all of her major events, and the slideshow also includes parts of the introduction and closing remarks from Pet Memorial Sunday along with my photos of the memory tables and the dove release as well as the exceptional sunset that day.

 When you visit the website and click on the link, the Tribute Scroll will open in a new window on top of the page you are viewing and will begin to play after about five seconds.
 If the page does not open, make sure you temporarily allow pop-ups.